Protect workers and wildlife at sea

 A destructive industry

-Our oceans, once thought to be endlessly abundant, are being depleted by overfishing and destructive fishing practices, which have caused the populations of the ocean’s top predators — like sharks, tuna, and swordfish — to drop by as much as 90 percent over the past 50 years.
+Our oceans, once thought to be endlessly abundant, are being depleted by overfishing and destructive fishing practices.
+This has caused the populations of the ocean’s top predators — like sharks, tuna, and swordfish — to drop by as much as 90 percent over the past 50 years.

 But the industry’s harm does not stop there — human rights are also a casualty of this destructive industry.
 Forced labor and human trafficking, forms of modern slavery, are “a severe problem” in the industry, according to the International Labor Organization.
 And reports from Greenpeace East Asia and Southeast Asia tell harrowing tales of conditions onboard, including 20 hour work days, being cut off from contact with family, docked wages, lack of potable water and nutritious food, violence, and even death.
 Workers have reported being beaten, abused, and forced to work on ships for months or years at a time.